-ViewPoint Art Gallery is proud to represent over 50 artists and artisans from the Kootenay Region.
+ViewPoint Art Gallery is proud to represent over 70 artists and artisans from the Kootenay Region as well as select guest artists from within BC.
+We are proud of our diverse range of artists.
 These are a few of the talented artists that are featured in the Gallery.

-Lindsay Dew (Nelson, BC) holds a Bachelor of Fine Arts Degree from Nova Scotia College of Art and Design University (NSCAD), majoring in Fine Arts.
+Lindsay Dew (Nelson) holds a Bachelor of Fine Arts Degree from Nova Scotia College of Art and Design University (NSCAD), majoring in Fine Arts.
 Lindsay also attended École Nationale Supérieure des Beaux-Arts (ENSBA) in Paris, France.
 Her artwork has been exhibited nationally and internationally.
 Lindsay Dew’s artwork aims to capture the emotional memory of a place rather than simply document it.
 Her artwork comments on our connection to land and our personal relationship to our surroundings.
-Lindsay grew up in a variety of landscapes yet was always drawn to the landscape of her roots, mountains.
-She was fascinated by the long history of countries she visited.
-Born in Canada, a relatively young country, Lindsay came to the realization that our deep-rooted Canadian history is recorded and celebrated in our natural environment.
 Lindsay views mountain ranges as holding and recording history of the land.
 Seasonal transitions reflect environmental climate changes, which can also be witnessed in these mountain ranges.
 In viewing these painted landscapes, the observer may recount personal memories and past experiences.
 The observer may feel drawn to a specific painting because it evokes a feeling which reminds them of a landscape they have experienced.

 Kathryn Newsom is a potter and mental health nurse living in Nelson, BC.
 She specializes in the creation of barrel-fired pottery, a technique that paints the surface of her pots with coloured smoke.
 Kathryn’s pieces evoke a sensual and emotional response through their enticing tactile qualities and captivating surface decorations.
 Each piece is unique and invites the viewer to search for personal meaning in its smoke-painted images.
 Kathryn combines classic forms with bold, elemental colours to produce her “contemplation pots”.
 There is no glaze used on these pots, so there is no separation between the hand and the clay.
 She throws her pots on a potter’s wheel and generally uses porcelain-bodied clays.
 The pot surfaces are often enhanced by rubbing them with smooth glass, to produce shine and a silky smoothness.
 Other pots are hammered, stamped or carved and then painted with a fine clay slip that is polished to a shine.
 Kathryn’s pots are fired into porous ceramic in an electric kiln.
 They are then placed in a large steel drum with a variety of powdered oxides, salt and organic materials.
 Many of the organic materials are sourced from the local forests.
 A wood fire is built on top of the pots and allowed to burn down through the drum.
 While there is a certain level of control, the results are always unpredictable and unique.
 It is this element of surprise that keeps Kathryn devoted to this alternative pottery technique.